 Griffin suggests incorporating this festive seed into your meals by adding them to sautéed vegetables, hot or cold cereal, healthy cookies, and veggie burgers.

 "I add these beautiful nuts to my smoothies in the morning along with my walnuts.
-It's a great heathy fat and gives the smoothie a creamier taste," explains Valdez.
-Valdez also says that almonds are an excellent source of vitamin E, which acts as an antioxidant and prevents cell damage to the skin, as well as magnesium, manganese, niacin, and vitamin B2.
-He also says that walnuts have high levels of omega-3 fatty acids, which lowers risk for cardiovascular diseases.
+It's a great healthy fat and gives the smoothie a creamier taste," explains Valdez, who also says that almonds are an excellent source of vitamin E, which acts as an antioxidant and prevents cell damage to the skin, as well as magnesium, manganese, niacin, and vitamin B2.
+He also says that walnuts have high levels of omega-3 fatty acids, which lowers the risk of cardiovascular diseases.

 According to Harvard Health, the richest source of plant-based protein is the legume family, which includes beans of all kinds.

 Not only are chickpeas packed with proteins, but they're also a great source of carbohydrates, fiber, B vitamins, and some minerals, according to Harvard Health.

 The Cleveland Clinic says that by adding a half-cup of lentils to your meal, you'll be adding 12 grams of protein.
 Any lentil will work here: green, brown, or red.

 Grains like quinoa are packed with protein.
 According to The Cleveland Clinic, a half-cup serving of oats adds 5 grams of protein and a quarter-cup of uncooked barley or quinoa equals 5 to 6 grams of protein.

 Two tablespoons of chia seeds contain 4 grams of protein.
 They're also rich in fiber, calcium, and zinc.